charliejharrison/naive-bayes/README.md

 Mega-simple Naive Bayes classification of posts, using NLTK's built in NaiveBayesClassifier.

 Features are binary word occurrences.
-Posts are tokenized and lemmatized.
+Posts are tokenized and lemmatized, and stopwords are removed, all using standard NLTK/wordnet modules.

 Performance in 10-fold cross validation classifying posts flagged with self-harm/suicide content vs. unflagged posts: